AitchisonLab/DeleteomeTools/README.md

 ```
 To iteratively perform similarity analyses over multiple query genes and store results in a list, you can use
 ```
-results <- list()
-for(mystrain in c("nup170", "pex5")){
+results <- list()  # List for storing results for(astrain in c("nup170", "pex5")){
-  sim <- getSimilarStrainsByReciprocalCorrelation(mystrain, outputDir = "[enter output folder path]")
+  sim <- getSimilarStrainsByReciprocalCorrelation(astrain, outputDir = "[enter output folder path]")
   results[[mystrain]] <- sim
 }
 ```
 ### Gene function prediction
-After identifying the set of deletion strains that are similar to a query strain, users can functionally profile the set of genes deleted in those similar strains using GO enrichment analysis.
+After identifying the set of deletion strains that are similar to a query strain, users can functionally profile the set of genes deleted in those strains using GO enrichment analysis.
-The GO biological processes, cellular components, and molecular functions significantly enriched in this analysis indicate the query strain may be associated with those processes, components and functions.
+The GO biological processes, cellular components, and molecular functions that are significantly enriched in these analysis indicate the query strain may be associated with those processes, components and functions.
 By default, the list of all genes deleted across Deleteome strains is used as the background for the enrichment analysis.

 Perform GO enrichment on the genes deleted in strains found to be similar to a query strain using
 ```